Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 OST-263: Healthcare Customer Relations

 This course provides the soft skills necessary for effective communication and maintaining customer satisfaction in healthcare.
-Emphasis is placed on the importance of positive attitudes, techniques for handling difficult/angry customers, rephrasing blunt communication for better results, and the communication skills required to discuss topics such as insurance and billing issues with the patient and other medical personnel.
+Emphasis is placed on the importance of positive attitudes, techniques for handling difficult/angry customers, rephrasing blunt communication for better results, and the communication skills required to discuss topics with the patient and other medical personnel.
 Upon completion, students should be able to communicate information in a professional manner.

 OST-286: Professional Development